 CTL’s videoconferencing facility seats up to 13 (additional seating can be made available).
 This room is ideal for small classes, guest lecturers, international classes/meetings, interviews, and other faculty development and instructional needs.
 Integration of Zoom or Skype and other online needs are available.

-Whether you need a point-to-point (two site participants in different locations) connection or multi-point (two or more site participants in different locations), CTL provides help with on and off site bridging needs along with training and support in the operations and best practices of videoconferencing.
+Whether you need a point-to-point (a connection between two different locations and the simplest form of video conferencing but is limited to two points at a time) or multi-point (a connection with more than two different locations), CTL provides help with on and off site bridging needs along with training and support in the operations and best practices of videoconferencing.
 The success of any videoconference is the direct result of proper planning.

 Facility use, in certain instances, can be made available outside normal business hours with a scheduled CTL facilitator.